Python API

 The PDG Python API provides a high-level tool for programmatically accessing PDG data.
 For most users, this is the recommended way to access PDG data in machine-readable format.
 The Python API provides straightforward navigation from particles to their properties and the corresponding information included in the Review of Particle Physics.
 After the initial installation, the Python API does not require an Internet connection.

-The Python API is implemented in Python package pdg and uses a PDG database file as it’s default data repository.
+The Python API is implemented in Python package pdg and uses a PDG database file as its default data repository.
 The database file corresponding to the current edition of the Review of Particle Physics at the time of releasing a given version of the package is installed together with the package.
 When the Review of Particle Physics is updated, a new version of the pdg package with the latest data is released.

 To access the data from other editions, additional database files can be downloaded from the PDG website and used with the Python API.
 Since SQLAlchemy is used for all database access, the necessary database tables could be copied from the SQLite database file into an existing database system (as long as it is supported by SQLAlchemy), and the Python API could then be used with that database system.